| CloserLook > Romans > Romans 2:17 to 3:20 |

 Well, it’s a sad picture that we have before us.

-God had raised up a special people to be a light in a dark world, and they had dishonored His name.
+to be a light in a dark world, and they had dishonoured His name.

 these final words, God concludes His evaluation of mankind.